-Nissan Anti-Pollution System (NAPS) was the market name for Nissan's collection of Emission controls.
-Sometimes confused with the Nissan Z Engine.
-NAPS was used in 1976 on many types of Nissan engines, including A14 engines.
+Nissan Anti-Pollution System (NAPS) was the market name for Nissan's collection of emission controls.
+Sometimes confused with the Nissan Z Engine, NAPS was used from late 1975 on many types of Nissan engines, including A14 engines.
 A catalytic converter was the heart of the NAPS system.

 NAPS日産排出ガス清浄化システム -- Nissan NAPS exhaust gas cleaning system.

 エンジン改良＋酸化触媒」- slogan "Improved engine + oxidation catalyst system"

 Oct 27, 1975: B120 Datsun 1200 Pickup B120

 - 50th-year relevant regulations of emissions (Showa 50 = 1975).

 - Nissan catalyzed oxidation of exhaust gas cleaning system "NAPS" adopted

 NAPS emblem for Japan-market Datsun B210

 To meet 53-year (1978) emission standards, NAPS-Z was introduced.
 Fast burn combustion chamber with dual spark plugs to reduce noise.
 To improve power a turbocharged option engine was available (Z18T).

 High fuel efficiency is realized by the adoption of a fast-burn combustion system, made possible by the development of a high-speed swirl system and twin-plug combustion chambers.
 Advanced EGR with a VVT valve obtains precise control.
 EGR distribution is improved by modification to the inlet manifold.